duykhoa/duykhoa.github.io/_katas/convert_binary_integer.md

 and make the code less bug, easy to maintain... but not this one, haha.
 Hope you guys let me know your thoughts, questions in the comments, so I can collect and make that kata to answer you.

 Okay, that's what I really want to discuss with you, please let me know if you agree or not.

-Thanks very much.
+---

 Let's talk about the TDD Kata today, it's about converting the binary back to integer.

 For example: `10` is 2 in base 10, `11` is 3 in base 10.
-Assume that we don't know the `to_i` method in Ruby.
-So we will implement the function from scratch.
+So we will
+implement the function from scratch.
 Let's start!

-As usuall, we start with a test_nothing.
+As usual, we start with a `test_nothing`.

 ```ruby